 by Sandy Swegel

 This time it’s going to be a lot easier.
 You don’t need lights and cold frames.
 You don’t even have to use trays and little pots.
-You can put the seeds directly into the earth.
+You can start your seeds again and put the seeds directly into the earth.
 You don’t need much time.
 Seeds germinate in warm soil really fast.
 All you really do need this time of year is water.
 Seeds you start mid-summer are at risk of germinating and then drying out, so you have to remember to sprinkle them daily and keep the soil moist.
 But that’s about it.

 - Why Start Seeds Now?